Sarah McBride: House floor and committee hearings

 On February 7, 2025, Rep. Mary Miller was presiding and introduced McBride as "the gentleman from Delaware, Mr. McBride."
 Rep. McBride continued her floor speech without acknowledging the comment.
 This was later corrected in the congressional record to the correctly gendered honorific.

 On March 11, 2025, in a hearing of the Foreign Affairs Subcommittee on Europe, Chair Keith Self introduced McBride as "the representative from Delaware, Mr. McBride."
 McBride replied by thanking Self as "Madam chair".
 Ranking Member Bill Keating interrupted and responded to Self, "Mr. Chairman, have you no decency?"
 Self repeated "Mr. McBride", and attempted to continue the hearing, but Keating stated "You will not continue it with me unless you introduce a duly-elected representative the right way!"
 Keating's absence would deny the hearing a quorum, so Self adjourned the hearing.
-During the exchange Self said "we have set the standard on the House floor", referring to the February incident.
+During the exchange Self said "we have set the standard on the House floor", presumably referring to the February incident.